Quickstart: Set up Azure Kubernetes Service on Azure Stack HCI using Windows Admin Center

 Configure the machine that will host Azure Kubernetes Service in the Host configuration step.
 We recommend you select automatically download updates in this section.
 This step of the wizard asks you to configure the following details:

 - Host details, such as a name for the AKS host cluster and an image directory where VM images will be stored.
 The image directory must point to a shared storage path or an SMB share that is accessible by the host machine.

-- VM networking, which will apply to all Linux and Windows VMs (nodes) that are created to run containers and orchestrate container management.
-This includes the fields for the internet connected virtual switch, virtual LAN identification enablement, IP address allocation method, and Cloudagent IP.
-Cloudagent IP can be used to provide a static IP address to the CloudAgent service.
+- Kubernetes node networking, which serves as the default for the AKS host and all Linux and Windows Kubernetes nodes VMs that are created to run containers and orchestrate container management.
+You can also specify separate network configurations for a workload cluster.
+These settings include the fields for the internet connected virtual switch, virtual LAN identification enablement, IP address allocation method, and Cloudagent IP.
+You can use Cloudagent IP to provide a static IP address to the CloudAgent service.
 This is applicable regardless of your IP address allocation selection.
 For additional details, see Kubernetes node networking.
 If you have selected the static IP address allocation method, there are a few additional fields that must be specified:

 - Subnet prefix, an IP address range that does not conflict with other addresses

 - Gateway, the gateway through which packets will be routed outside the machine

 - DNS servers, the comma-separated list of IP addresses for the DNS servers.
 Use a minimum of one and a maximum of three addresses.